 There are an estimated 20,000-25,000 polar bears in the Arctic, living in 19 subpopulations.
 These different groups overlap considerably, and the genetic differences between them are small.
 Polar bears are the world's largest land predators and are top of the food chain in the Arctic, where they prey primarily on seals.

 The polar bear is listed as ‘vulnerable’ on the International Union for Conservation of Nature’s Red List of Threatened Species.
-The polar bear’s habitat depends on the movement of the sea ice.
+The polar bear’s habitat is the expanding and retreating sea ice.
 As the Arctic sea ice melts in the summer, some bears follow the retreating sea ice to stay close to seals and other prey, while others become stranded and spend their summers on land.

 The Barents Sea, located north of Norway and Russia, is one of the most productive marine ecosystems in the world and among the most biologically diverse in the Arctic.
 About 70% of the world’s total white fish supply comes from Arctic waters.